KorhanGencer/hello-world/README.md

 # hello-world
 Test Repository for Github documentation.

-I am Korhan Gencer.
-An aspiring engineer.
-I am trying to use Github for further challenges.
+The name is Korhan Gencer, a control and automation engineer.
+Trying to use Github for further challenges.

-Age:24
+Age: 28
-Uni:ITU
+Uni: ITU